j0rd1smit/j0rd1smit.github.io/content/blog/2022-11-06-autograd-engine-from-scratch/index.md

     ...
 ```

-Our auto grad engine needs to be able to dynamically construct the computational graph.
+Our auto-grad engine needs to be able to construct a computational graph dynamically.
-So for example if we add two `Value` objects together, we want to create a new `Value` object that represents the sum of the two `Value` objects and a computational graph connection in the `children` attribute.
+So, for example, if we add two `Value` objects together, we want to create a new Value object that represents the sum of the two `Value` objects while keeping track of the underlying computational graph.
+We can keep track of this connection by passing the previous `Value` objects used to construct this node via the `children` attribute.
 We can do this by implementing the `__add__` method:

 ```python